Imagine you could get your search traffic to hang on your every word.

 - Writing meta descriptions getting you down?
 Then you’re in the right place.
 This list of 10 perfect meta description examples will make you over the moon!

 - Learning Spanish getting you down?
 Well, you’re in the right place.
-This list of 20 spanish language hacks will have you convering in no time.
+This list of 20 Spanish language hacks will have you conversing in no time.

 - Finding books to read getting you down?
 Then you’re in the right place!
-This lisot of 8 successful business books will solve all your problems!
+This list of 8 successful business books will solve all your problems!